 In this section, we introduce the CMB lensing reconstruction pipeline considered in this work.
-In particular, we focus on the EB estimator, as it is expected to be a dominant source of statistical power for lensing reconstruction in the upcoming experiments \cite{Okamoto:2003}.
-We then discuss the motivation and our methodology to estimate the bias to the estimated lensing power spectrum through simulations.
+In particular, we focus on the EB estimator, as it is expected to be a dominant source of statistical power for lensing reconstruction in upcoming experiments \cite{Okamoto:2003}.
+We then discuss the motivation and our methodology for evaluating the bias to the estimated lensing power spectrum from a rotation field.